progg1992/mapty/README.md

 # Mapty

 ## Description
-Website dedicated to to tracking workouts.
+Website dedicated to tracking workouts.

 ## User Story
 * As a cycling and running enthusist.
 I want an app where I can keep track of my workouts.